-(i) Notes 3(j), 20 - leases: classification as financing versus operating
+- (i) Notes 3(j), 22 leases: classification as financing versus operating - (ii) Note 3(b) determination of the performance obligation for contributions from customers and the related amortization period

 3. Significant accounting policies

 The accounting policies set out below have been applied consistently in all years presented in these financial statements.